caxefaizan/airflow_eks/Section8/Readme.md

 ## Create Certificate for the Webserver
 ```
 openssl genrsa -out ./helperChart/secrets/private.pem 2048
+# If you own a domain name registered use that while creating the certificate
 openssl req -new -x509 -key ./helperChart/secrets/private.pem -out ./helperChart/secrets/cacert.pem -days 1095
 ```
 ## Create Kubernetes Secret using Helper Chart as below